Temporary Residence / Work Permit FAQs:

 Answer: You should apply using the online system at least 15 days before the end of your Residence Permit.

 My child is in high school, he's going to turn 18 this year.
 What am I supposed to do?

-If you child entered using a National Identity Card (Kimlik) you need to leave the country before your child’s 18th birthday and re-enter the TRNC with a passport.
-Must then apply to the Department of Student Affairs in the Interior Ministry.
+If your child entered using a National Identity Card (Kimlik) you need to leave the country before your child’s 18th birthday and re-enter the TRNC with a passport.
+You must then apply to the Department of Student Affairs in the Interior Ministry.
 You will require a student certificate which is issued by their secondary education institution and a Mukhtar’s letter confirming residency.
-Your child will be granted a student permit according to the academic year.
+Your child will be granted a student permit according to their academic year.

 Will my spouse's residency permission be revoked when my work permit is revoked?

 Answer: Within 30 days of the cancellation of the work permit, you must visit the Residency Office in Lefkosa (Ikamet Ofisi) and explain the situation.
 If you are unable to secure another job, then your spouse’s residency permit will also be cancelled, unless they are able to demonstrate they can meet the residency requirements, under another residency category, for example, immovable property

 After how many years can I apply for Permanent Residency with a work permit?

 Answer: You must have a consecutive 5-year work permits and obtained the 6th work permit and have lived on the island for 6 years.

 I am applying for Temporary Residency, what documents do I need to demonstrate I own a property in the TRNC?

 Normally you would show your kocan, however if you do not have a kocan, your contract of sale document is acceptable, provided that you have paid at least 30% of the price of the property and can demonstrate this, by either a statement in the sales contract, or receipts for payments up to that value.